ericd-1qbit/the_temple/machine_learning/algorithms/Diffusion Models/Stable Diffusion & Latent Diffusion Models.md

 	- VAE inspired KL-regularisation: - KL penalty towards a standard normal distribution over the learned latent
 	- VectorQuantisation-reg: withing decoder, like [VQVAE](https://lilianweng.github.io/posts/2018-08-12-vae/#vq-vae-and-vq-vae-2) , quantization layer is absorbed by the decoder.

-- denoising model is a time-conditioned U-Net:
+- denoising model is a time-conditioned U-Net
-	- augmented with the cross-attention mechanism to handle flexible conditioning information for image generation (e.g. class labels, semantic maps, blurred variants of an image).
+- augmention with the cross-attention mechanism:
+	- handle flexible conditioning information for image generation
+		- (e.g. class labels, semantic maps, blurred variants of an image).

-The design is equivalent to fuse representation of different modality into the model with cross-attention mechanism.
-Each type of conditioning information is paired with a domain-specific encoder �� to project the conditioning input � to an intermediate representation that can be mapped into cross-attention component, ��(�)∈��×��:
+	- each conditioning type paired with a domain-specific encoder ��
+	- projecting the conditioning input � to an intermediate representation
+	- mapped into cross-attention component, ��(�)∈��×��: